OWASP/wstg/document/3-The_OWASP_Testing_Framework/1-Penetration_Testing_Methodologies.md

 ## Penetration Testing Framework

 The Penetration Testing Framework (PTF) provides comprehensive hands-on penetration testing guide.
 It also lists usages of the security testing tools in each testing category.
-The major area of penetration testing includes -
+The major area of penetration testing includes:

 - Network Footprinting (Reconnaissance)
 - Discovery & Probing